ghuh/safealarm/README.md

 To send text messages to verizon customers, set email to `<phone number>@@vtext.com`.

-By default, mailjet rate limits to 10 messages an hour.
+By default (i.e. for free), mailjet rate limits to 10/hour, 200/day, 6000/month.
 Sending to multiple emails does not count more against this limit.
-Purely the number of times openend or left open.
+Purely the number of times opened or left open.
+The 10/hour can be lifted for free by verifying your identity.

 ##Config